-Inflammation is a normal bodily response to any sort of wound or infection.
+Normally, inflammation is a bodily response to any sort of wound or infection.
 Imagine when you cut your finger.
-Normally, within a short time, the tissue around the cut swells up and turns red—classic signs of inflammation.
+Within a short time, the tissue around the cut swells up and turns red, which are classic signs of inflammation.
 The immune system in your body is producing special cells to rush to the site of the wound and implement repairs.
-Sometimes this can help speed along the healing process, but other times, inflammation can be very dangerous.
+Sometimes this can help speed along the healing process, but other times, inflammation becomes myocarditis.

-Myocarditis is most often caused by viral, bacterial, or fungal infections that somehow make their way to the heart.
+Myocarditis is usually caused by viral (most common), bacterial, or fungal infections that make their way to the heart.
 As the infection tries to take hold, the immune system fights back, releasing chemicals to try to get rid of the disease.
 This results in inflammation.
 However, it can backfire and weaken the heart itself.
 Some autoimmune diseases, like lupus, can cause the immune system to turn against the heart, resulting in inflammation and damage.
 Often it can be difficult to determine exactly what’s causing the myocarditis, but potential culprits include the following causes.

-Viruses are the most common cause of myocarditis in the United States.
+According to the Myocarditis Foundation, viruses are one of the most common causes of myocarditis.
 They include coxsackievirus B, the adenovirus (which causes the common cold), and parvovirus B19 (which causes a rash called fifth disease).
 Other possibilities include echoviruses (gastrointestinal diseases), Epstein-Barr virus (mononucleosis), and rubella (measles).
-People with AIDS are also at a higher risk.

 The dangerous thing about myocarditis is that it can affect anyone, occur at any age, and often proceeds without displaying any symptoms.
-If symptoms do develop, they often resemble those symptoms one might experience with the flu, such as fatigue, fever, joint pain or swelling, and an achy feeling in the chest.
-This can also make myocarditis difficult to diagnose.
-Because the disease often attacks otherwise healthy people, it can take its victim by surprise, and is often the culprit in cases of sudden death in young adults.
+If symptoms do develop, they often resemble those symptoms one might experience with the flu, such as:

 - shortness of breath